-The Company aims to be the place where the best talent, both on and off-air, want to work to deliver great content for our audiences and sustainable financial returns for our clients and shareholders.
+SCA aims to be the place where the best talent, both on and off-air, want to work to deliver great content for our audiences and sustainable financial returns for our clients and shareholders.

-We continue our work with Human Synergistics on building a high performance culture where our people can perform at their best.
-An Organisational Culture Inventory in 2016 provided valuable information about the strengths of the organisation and areas where the Company and individual offices or teams fall short of benchmarks for high performing organisations.
-Recognising that the biggest impact on culture is leadership, we have implemented a two-year program designed to further build leadership capability within our business.
+We are continuing our work with Human Synergistics on building a high-performance culture where our people can perform at their best.
+An Organisational Culture Inventory (OCI) in 2016 provided valuable information about the strengths of the organisation and areas where SCA and individual offices or teams fall short of benchmarks for high performing organisations.
+Recognising that the biggest impact on culture is leadership, we implemented a two-year program designed to further build leadership capability within our business.

-In 2016, the top 43 leaders along with another 25 managers obtained 360 degree feedback through a Life styles inventory (LSI) which has been supported by a structured coaching program aimed at increasing constructive leadership styles and reducing ineffective styles.
+In 2016, the top 43 leaders along with another 25 managers obtained 360-degree feedback through a Life styles inventory (LSI) which, over the past two years, has been supported by a structured coaching program aimed at increasing constructive leadership styles and reducing ineffective styles.
 To further support our work in building leadership capability, our leadership behaviours framework has been designed to support the delivery of our business strategy through constructive style leadership.
-This year we will undertake the management impact diagnostic with those leaders which will provide feedback on the impact and overall effectiveness they are having on their teams.
+In 2017, we undertook the management impact diagnostic with those leaders which has provided them with feedback on the impact and overall effectiveness they are having on their teams.